 Just up the road is Prairie du Chien, and if you camp in mid to late July you will be able to catch the Prairie Dog Blues Festival.

-“It’s all about the stuff!” is the moto of Smokey Hallow Campground in Lodi, Wisconsin and we can tell you Smokey Hallow does not disappoint!
+“It’s all about the stuff!” is the moto of Smokey Hollow Campground in Lodi, Wisconsin and we can tell you Smokey Hollow does not disappoint!
 This family centered campground is all about having fun things for families to do together throughout every day.